-- how and when to receive trade details and settlement instructions from institutional investors or their advisers; - how and when to review and monitor trade details submitted to the clearing agency on an ongoing basis for items entered and awaiting affirmation or challenge; - how and when to report to institutional investors or their advisers on an ongoing basis changes to the status of a trade and the matching of a trade; - general duties of the custodian to cooperate with other tradematching parties in the investigation, adjustment, expedition and communication of trade details to ensure trades can be matched within prescribed timelines.
+• how and when to receive trade details and settlement instructions from institutional investors or their advisers;

+- how and when to review and monitor trade details submitted to the clearing agency on an ongoing basis for items entered and awaiting affirmation or challenge; - how and when to report to institutional investors or their advisers on an ongoing basis changes to the status of a trade and the matching of a trade; - general duties of the custodian to cooperate with other trade-matching parties in the investigation, adjustment, expedition and communication of trade details to ensure trades can be matched within prescribed timelines.

-- (3) Trade-matching statement A single trade-matching statement is sufficient for the general and all sub-accounts of the registered adviser or buy-side manager.
+(3) Trade-matching statement

+A single trade-matching statement is sufficient for the general and all subaccounts of the registered adviser or buy-side manager.
 A registered dealer or registered adviser may accept a trade-matching statement signed by a senior executive officer of a trade-matching party without further investigation and may continue to rely upon the statement for all future trades in an account, unless the dealer or adviser has knowledge that any statements or facts set out in the statement are incorrect.
 Mass mailings or emails of a trade-matching statement, or the posting of a single uniform trade-matching statement on a Website, would be acceptable ways of providing the statement to other trade-matching parties.
-A registrant may rely on a trade-matching party's representations that the trade-matching statement was provided to the other trade-matching parties without further investigation. - (4) Monitoring and enforcement of undertakings in trade-matching documentation Registered dealers and advisers should use reasonable efforts to monitor compliance with the terms or undertakings set out in the trade-matching agreements or trade-matching statements.
-Dealers and advisers should report details of non-compliance in their Form 24-101F1 exception reports.
-This could include identifying to the regulators those trade-matching parties that are consistently non-compliant either because they do not have adequate policies and procedures in place or because they are not consistently complying with them.
+A registered firm may rely on a trade-matching party's representations that the trade-matching statement was provided to the other trade-matching parties without further investigation.

+(4) Monitoring and enforcement of undertakings in trade-matching documentation

+Registered dealers and advisers should use reasonable efforts to monitor compliance with the terms or undertakings set out in the trade-matching agreements or trade-matching statements in accordance with their policies and procedures.

-Dealers and advisers should also take active steps to address problems if the policies and procedures of other trade-matching parties appear to be inadequate and are causing delays in the matching process.
+Registered dealers and advisers should also take active steps to address problems if the policies and procedures of other trade-matching parties appear to be inadequate and are causing delays in the matching process.
 Such steps might include imposing monetary incentives (e.g. penalty fees) or requesting a third party review or assessment of the party's policies and procedures.
 This approach could enhance cooperation among the trade-matching parties leading to the identification of the root causes of failures to match trades on time.

-2.4 Determination of appropriate policies and procedures
+2.4 Determination of Appropriate Policies and Procedures

-(1) Best practices - We are of the view that, when establishing appropriate policies and procedures, a party should consider the industry's generally adopted best practices and standards for institutional trade processing.8 It
+(1) Best practices

+We are of the view that, when establishing appropriate policies and procedures, a party should consider the industry's generally adopted best practices and standards for institutional trade processing.
+It should also include those policies and procedures into its regulatory compliance and risk management programs.